-An audit is executed automatically upon any of the following triggers :
+An audit is executed automatically upon any of the following triggers:

-- upon starting up the OpenShift plugin (specifically, upon startup of the FSC pod in the Kubernetes cluster) for all deployments that are administratively Up (that is, the adminUp field is set to True) - upon updating an the deployment that is administratively Down to be administratively Up (that is, setting the adminUp field to True)
+- upon starting up the OpenShift plugin (specifically, upon startup of the FSC pod in the Kubernetes cluster) for all deployments that are administratively Up (that is, the adminUp field is set to True) - upon updating the deployment that is administratively Down to be administratively Up (that is, setting the adminUp field to True)

 An audit can be triggered manually by sending a POST request to the audits API endpoint (see Audit).
-If the scope of the request is either PLUGIN\ONLY or FULL, this will include an audit of OpenShift by the plugin.
+If the scope of the request is either PLUGIN_ONLY or FULL, this includes an audit of OpenShift by the plugin.

-4.6 Troubleshooting
+5.8 Troubleshooting